National Animal Interest Alliance

 Endorsing unnecessary & inhumane surgeries

-According to the NAIA, the animal "husbandry practices" of canine ear cropping, tail docking and debarking and feline declawing are "under assault".
+According to the NAIA, "animal husbandry practices" of canine ear cropping, tail docking and debarking and feline declawing are "under assault".
 Critics are either "uninformed citizens or special interest groups" whose objections are "based on false and misleading information".
-According to the NAIA, many owners and breeders believe that cropping their dogs ears improves their hearing and prevents ear infections that "sometimes plague drop-eared dogs".
-Objections are due to "false and outdated beliefs and "a lack of information about modern surgical techniques".
-[38]
+They maintain that many owners and breeders believe that cropping their dogs ears improves their hearing and prevents ear infections which "sometimes plague drop-eared dogs".
+Objections are due to "false and outdated beliefs" and "a lack of information about modern surgical techniques".
+Furthermore, the "discomfort" of tail docking is "minimal" because puppies' nerves are not "fully developed".
+Modern non-surgical docking techniques include rubber bands.[38]

 Canine ear cropping & tail docking